lgleto/TopNews-Andoid-iOS/README.md

 ### View Model

 The activity or fragment lifecycle implies that both elements can be destroyed and recreated in response to user or operating system actions.
-Whenever the operating system decides to destroy or recreate an activity it will also destrou all data that is hold by the activity.
-Because all of this work must be done ina asynchronous tasks it can be painfull to create and destrou those asyncronous task regarding the activity lifecycle.
+Whenever the operating system decides to destroy or recreate an activity it will also destroy all data that is hold by the activity.
+Because all of this must be done in an asynchronous task it can be painful to create and destroy those asynchronous tasks regarding the activity lifecycle.
 To work around this problem, Google proposes the `ViewModel`, which recreates the lifecycle of the view component.
-This way the obtained data is saved by ViewModel, whichare  independent  of the component that created it.
+This way the obtained data is saved by `ViewModel`, which are independent of the component that created it.
-In this example the  ArticlesViewModel class, which inherits from the ViewModel class is responsible for obtaining  data from the repository. `switchMap` method garanties that it only access the repository when the category value is modified.
+In this example the ArticlesViewModel class, which inherits from the `ViewModel` class is responsible for obtaining data from the repository. `switchMap` method guaranties that it only accesses the repository when the category value is modified.

 ```kotlin
 class ArticlesViewModel() : ViewModel() {